the everyday miracle

 nursery to primary

-the kids eat four times a week at school through funds from the child sponsorship and sewing programs
+the kids eat five days a week at school through funds from the child sponsorship and sewing programs

 a dual-benefit initiative that serves both the caregivers of the community by providing jobs and the children of the school by providing lunches.